tectijuana/tallerdb/assignments/U1/sqlzoo.net/nobel/NicolasLF2706/Readme.md

  WHERE winner IN ('Theodore Roosevelt', 'Thomas Woodrow Wilson', 'Jimmy Carter', 'Barack Obama')

+# 7
+SELECT winner FROM nobel
+WHERE winner LIKE 'John %'

 # 8
 SELECT * FROM nobel
 WHERE subject = 'physics'